Key Quote

 Like many Shakespeare plays, the opening line functions as a thematic key to the entire work.
 Antonio's sadness without cause establishes the play's central preoccupation: the gap between surface and depth.
 Venice APPEARS joyful and prosperous but is underlaid with sadness, cruelty, and injustice.
 Antonio's inexplicable melancholy is the emotional expression of this deeper truth — something is fundamentally wrong in Venice, even if no one can name it.

-The word 'so' in 'so sad' is a qualifier that intensifies the unexplained nature of the emotion: not just sad but SO sad — excessively, disproportionately melancholy.
+The word 'so' in 'so sad' is a qualifierqualifier — A word that modifies the intensity or scope of another word that intensifies the unexplained nature of the emotion: not just sad but SO sad — excessively, disproportionately melancholy.
 This excess of feeling beyond explanation anticipates the play's moral excesses: excessive cruelty to Shylock, excessive generosity in friendship, excessive risk in the bond.

 Key Words